zachflower/rock-paper-scissors/node/README.md

-# Rock, Paper, Scissors (PHP)
+# Rock, Paper, Scissors (Node.js)

-This is an implementation of a simple rock, paper, scissors app in PHP.
+This is an implementation of a simple rock, paper, scissors app in Node.js.

 ## Syntax